-A third NSW case of Mycobacterium chimaera infection has now been confirmed.
-The case is in a man in his 80s who underwent open-heart cardiac surgery at Prince of Wales Hospital in 2015.
+A fourth NSW case of Mycobacterium chimaera infection has now been confirmed.
+The case is in a man in his 60s who underwent open-heart cardiac valve surgery at Prince of Wales Hospital in 2015.

 In December 2016 NSW Health contacted patients who may have been exposed to the M. chimaera infection from contaminated open-heart surgery equipment used in four affected NSW public hospitals.